Experimental three-phase railcar: The three-phase railcar

 The tests had shown what was possible with electric motive power, but the three-phase system was too complex, and the cost of installation too prohibitive, for general use across the rail network.
 With this the St.E.S was wound up and the infrastructure dismantled.

-However advances in technology, particularly in semiconductors, are believed to offer new possibilities with the three-phase system.
+Advances in technology, particularly in semiconductors, offered new possibilities with the three-phase system in the late 20th century.